-In June 2008, FASB ratified the EITF consensus on EITF Issue No. 07-05, Determining Whether an Instrument (or Embedded Feature) Is Indexed to an Entity's Own Stock ("EITF Issue 07-05") which applies to the determination of whether any freestanding financial instruments or embedded features that have the characteristics of a derivative, as defined by SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, and to any freestanding financial instruments are potentially indexed to an entity's own common stock ..
+In June 2008, FASB ratified the EITF consensus on EITF Issue No. 07-05, Determining Whether an Instrument (or Embedded Feature) Is Indexed to an Entity's Own Stock ("EITF Issue 07-05") which applies to the determination of whether any freestanding financial instruments or embedded features that have the characteristics of a derivative, as defined by SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, and to any freestanding financial instruments are potentially indexed to an entity's own common stock. ..
 EITF Issue No. 07-05 is effective for fiscal years beginning after December 15, 2008 and early application is not allowed.
 The Company adopted EITF 07-05 as of April 1, 2009.
 As a result, warrants to purchase 1,427,272 shares of our common stock previously treated as equity pursuant to the derivative treatment exemption were no longer afforded equity treatment.
 The warrants had exercise prices ranging from \$6.00-\$99.00 and expire between September 2009 and September 2013.
-As such, effective April 1, 2009, the Company reclassified the fair value of these warrants to purchase common stock, which had exercise price reset features, from equity to liability status as if these warrants were treated as a derivative liability since their date of issue between February 2000 and January 2006.
-On April 1, 2009, the Company reclassified from additional paid-in capital, as a cumulative effect adjustment, \$347 to beginning accumulated deficit and \$501 to common stock warrant liability to recognize the fair value of such warrants on such date.
+As such, effective April 1, 2009, the Company reclassified the fair value of these warrants to purchase common stock, which had exercise price reset features, from additional paid-in capital, as a cumulative effect adjustment, \$347 to beginning accumulated deficit and \$501 to common stock warrant liability to recognize the fair value of such warrants on such date.
 As of June 30, 2009, the fair value of the warrants was estimated using the Black-Scholes pricing model with the following weighted average assumptions: risk-free interest rate of 2.54%, expected life of 1.33 years, an expected volatility factor of 73.65% and a dividend yield of 0.0%.
 The fair value of these warrants to purchase common stock decreased to \$389 as of June 30, 2009.
-As such, the Company recognized a \$112 non-cash benefit from the change in fair value of these warrants for the three months ended June 30, 2009, which is included in other income (expense), net.
+As such, the Company recognized a \$112 non-cash benefit from the change in fair value of these warrants enough us on the process of the